Tuesday, February 16, 2016

 And we've been watching the daffodil buds for the last few days and I've been predicting they would open soon.
 And here's the first one we saw.
 We had to look and touch and smell.

 Later, after I wrote a long overdue letter on one of the cards I bought, then put a photo on the cover, we walked down to the post office. $1.20 to Japan.
 The clerk pulled out a beautiful swallowtail butterfly stamp - $.71.
 I wondered out loud what you could do with a $.71 stamp and she said they had stamps of all sorts of amounts.
 She added a $.39 stamp.
 Then to the market next door because someone wanted some strawberries.
 Then off to another nearby park where there was lots of time on the slides and swings and other interesting ways to climb and move.

 Finally, she climbed back into the stroller, clipped herself into the safety harness, put on her gloves, and we started home.
 She stayed awake about 3/4 of a mile.
 Then just as we got almost home her neck muscles relaxed and her head nodded down.

 You'd think I could gramp and blog.
 But blogging requires time to think, time to write, time to reconsider.
-Gramping requires paying attention, not to the computer screen.
-She's pulled my fingers away from the keyboard a few times and closed my book while I was reading so we could explore together.
+Gramping requires paying attention to a little human, not to the computer screen.
+She's pulled my fingers away from the keyboard and closed the laptop a few times and closed my book while I was reading so we could explore together.
 And I know that before too long, she'll have lots of friends and other things to do, and she won't have time to spend all day with grandpa.